OriolFF/Recipes/rules.md

 # Important

 Be concise, only add comments when is very relevant.
+Don't add text in the files, use strings.xml instead